ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 **Noel A HIDALGO**
 [noneck.org](http://noneck.org) | [noel@noneck.org](mailto:noel@noneck.org)

 He stands at the crossroads of technology, government, community, and impact.
-For the last 15 years, Noel has worked on entrepreneurial ideas that have changed the world.
-He has traveled extensively advocating for a free and open internet, accessible and participatory government, open source software, and free culture ideas.
+For the last 15 years, Noel has worked on entrepreneurial ideas that have helped changed the world.
+He has traveled extensively advocating for a free and open internet, accessible and participatory government, open source software, and free culture.

-Since 2009, he has organized BetaNYC, the nation's largest municipally focused civic technology, open government, and civic startup community.
-He is the founder of NYC's Drupal community, the #BikeNYC hashtag, and a founding board member of StreetsPAC.
-In NYC, Noel is know a an effective organizer who can walk between worlds.
-He was awarded the rank of Eagle Scout and membership to Royal Society for the encouragement of Arts, Manufactures and Commerce.
+Since 2009, he has organized BetaNYC, the Nation's largest municipally focused civic technology, open government, and civic startup community.
+He is the co-founder of NYC's Drupal community, the #BikeNYC hashtag, and a founding board member of StreetsPAC.
+Noel is known a an effective organizer who can walk between worlds.

+In 2009, he was part of an award winning, pionnering team to rebuild the New York State Senate's Information Technology.
+He is an Eagle Scout

 **Highlighted Employers, Projects & Publications**